José Amar

-José Amar Amar (born December 5, 1942) is a Chilean psychologist, academic and politician.
-He served as Deputy for the Twenty-First Departamental Group (Temuco, Lautaro, Imperial, Pitrufquén and Villarrica).
+José Amar Amar (born 5 December 1942) is a Chilean psychologist, academic and politician.
+He served as Deputy for the Twenty-First Departmental Group (Temuco, Lautaro, Imperial, Pitrufquén and Villarrica).

-Biography

 A member of the Socialist Party of Chile, he was elected in 1973 and served during the XLVII Legislative Period until the closure of the National Congress on September 11, 1973.